kedare/observium_map_generator/README.md

 How to use :

 - Install mysql, pydot, and colour python libraries
-- Put graph.py in your observium root and graph.php in a subdirectory in your html directory
+- Put graph.py in your observium root (/opt/observium/) and graph.php in a subdirectory in your html directory (eg: /opt/observium/html/yourmap)
-- Place Viz.js in the map.php directory ( http://mdaines.github.io/viz.js/viz.js )
+- Place Viz.js in the map.php directory ( https://github.com/mdaines/viz.js/releases/download/v1.8.2/viz.js )
 - Setup a cron that call a bash script like this one (adapt it to your setup)
-- Modify map.php by changing CHANGEME.dot do your dotfile (used in the cron script
+- Modify map.php by changing CHANGEME.dot to your dotfile (used in the cron script)

 ```
 #!/bin/bash